droxer/RxGo/docs/examples/context-cancellation.md

 # Context Cancellation

-This document demonstrates how to use Go context for graceful cancellation of reactive streams.
+This document demonstrates how to use Go context for graceful cancellation of reactive streams, consistent with the actual context example.

-## 1. Timeout-Based Cancellation
+## Context Cancellation Example

-Cancel streams after a specified timeout:
+Cancel streams using context timeout for graceful shutdown:

 ```go
 package main